linux4sam/egt/docs/src/topics.md

 Some third party libraries open a resource that is identified with a file descriptor.
-In most cases, you can get this file descriptor and provide it to the EGT event loop to have it monitor for when some action needs to be taken on the file descriptor - either dierctly or still using the third party library.
+In most cases, you can get this file descriptor and provide it to the EGT event loop to have it monitor for when some action needs to be taken on the file descriptor - either directly or still using the third party library.
 As long as the third party library does not block, this is usually the best option even though it can require a little more setup.